 - 19.8.1.
 In boarding/training facilities and grooming facilities, pet animals of different ownership may be housed in the same enclosure, under constant and direct supervision, with the written consent of the owners. - 19.8.2.
-Housing boarded dogs in crates requires written consent of the owner.
+Housing boarded dogs in crates requires written consent of the owner. - 19.8.3.

-- 19.8.3.
 Products not labeled for use on pet animals may be used only with the written consent of the owner. - 19.8.4.
-Records for boarded or trained animals must include a written agreement concerning veterinary care to treat diseased or injured animals and must address disposition of animals that die at the facility. - 19.8.5.
+Records for animals boarded, trained or transported by a pet handler must include a written agreement concerning veterinary care to treat diseased or injured animals and must address disposition of animals that die at the facility. - 19.8.5.
 Battery-operated or electrical behavioral control devices, such as shock collars, shock prods, or electrical fences as well as pinch-collars and choke collars, may be used only with the written consent of the owner.